 Understanding National Populism, Deconstruction, and Economic Nationalism

 “You know, I’ve said that there’s a new political order that’s being formed out of this.
 And it’s still being formed.
-But if you look at the wide degree of opinions in this room — whether you’re a populist; whether you’re a limited government conservative; whether you’re libertarian; whether you’re an economic nationalist — we have wide and sometimes divergent opinions…. what I refer to as economic nationalism and that is Wilbur Ross at Commerce, Steven Mnuchin at Treasury, Lighthizer at — at Trade, Peter Navarro, Stephen Miller, these people that are rethinking how we’re gonna reconstruct the — our trade arrangements around the world.” – Steve Bannon Describing the “Big Tent” Conservative Coalition which includes what we call “Tea Party” and describing the “deconstruction of the [neoliberal] administrative state [the globalist and welfare ‘progressive’ state]“.
+But if you look at the wide degree of opinions in this room — whether you’re a populist; whether you’re a limited government conservative; whether you’re libertarian; whether you’re an economic nationalist — we have wide and sometimes divergent opinions…. what I refer to as economic nationalism and that is Wilbur Ross at Commerce, Steven Mnuchin at Treasury, Lighthizer at — at Trade, Peter Navarro, Stephen Miller, these people that are rethinking how we’re gonna reconstruct the — our trade arrangements around the world.” – Steve Bannon Describing the “Big Tent” Conservative Coalition which includes what we call “Tea Party” and describing the “deconstruction of the [neoliberal] administrative state [the globalist and welfare ‘progressive’ state].“

 An Introduction to the Republican Party and its History of Nationalism and Even Populist Nationalism (with the Know-Nothings)

-The difference is that the Republican Party was almost never Populist traditionally (outside of a few movements like the Know-Nothings, which are related and we will discuss).
+The difference is that the Republican Party was almost never traditionally Populist outside of a few movements like the Know-Nothings, which are related and we will discuss.

-The pre 1920’s era and earlier Republicans favored aristocratic (and sometimes oligarchical) “New Nationalist” platforms with many socially liberal planks (this is still sometimes true, but has become less-and-less true over time).
+The pre-1920’s era and earlier Republicans favored aristocratic (and sometimes oligarchical) “New Nationalist” platforms with many socially liberal planks (this is still sometimes true, but has become less-and-less true over time).

 When the old Republicans went to Panama, they went (Monroe Doctrine in hand) to help ensure the Panamanians became free-trading Americans.
-They did not go to purge Panama of our southern brethren based on religion or race.
+They did not intend to purge Panama of our southern brethren based on religion or race.

 The general idea we are discussing here is that this new form of Nationalism seems a bit more focused on an Aggressive Nativist message in the spirit of The Camp of the Saints, and less on an evolution of Tory-like protectionism (the opposite of Free Trade and the opposite of neoliberalism).

 TIP: See also the history of party switching in the U.S. (as it helps to explain how the Conservative coalition took control of the Republican Party with their Sixth Party Strategy and how their Populist Socially Conservative Wing came to power).
 See also Why Populism Is Replacing Conservatism, and Why It’s Winning from Breitbart.com.
 The citations below have links to more Nationalist Populist movements.
-In all cases the term denotes policy based in right-wing “X country first” protectionism, nativism, nationalism, and xenophobia against globalization, socialization, and neoliberalism.
+In all cases, the term denotes policy based in right-wing “X country first” protectionism, nativism, nationalism, and xenophobia against globalization, socialization, and neoliberalism.
 In other words, it is essentially a synonym for right-wing populism (a sub-movement of right-wing conservatism).
 AKA, putting this politely as possible, at an extreme what one might call fascism.

 What National Populism, Economic Populism, and Deconstruction Could Mean

-Bannon is pretty clear in his outward public message, so lets consider that first.
+Bannon is pretty clear in his outward public message, so let’s consider that first.

-First and foremost, in Bannon’s own words (see below), this is about economic globalization and deconstructing the neoliberal state.
+First and foremost, in Bannon’s words (see below), this is about economic globalization and deconstructing the neoliberal state.